Lin-Yijie/Lin-Yijie.github.io/_pages/about.md

 My research interests mainly focus on Multi-modal Learning and Multi-view Learning, especially the applications in open scenarios, e.g., missing modality and noisy correspondence.
 I am focusing on video-language currently.
 For exceptional works and insights on noisy correspondence, I invite you to explore our repository [Noisy Correspondence Summary](https://github.com/XLearning-SCU/Awesome-Noisy-Correspondence).

+I am currently seeking postdoctoral opportunities.
+If you have any advice or are interested in exploring academic collaborations, please feel free to contact me.
+I look forward to your insights and suggestions.

 <!-- (sentence-visual pairs). -->

 <!-- My research interests include Multimodal Learning and Unsupervised Learning, which can be unified to the framework of Representation Learning. -->